 New options and standard treatment

 Treating pain is not always as easy as taking medication, purchased over the counter when things are bad.
 There are many other aspects involved, especially when the pain is severe, long-lasting or disabling.
 There are trained experts in this field, members of the British Pain Society, who spend their time managing these complicated and difficult problems and whose expertise is often in triaging the correct treatment for a specific patient with a specific pain syndrome.
-Dr Tavakkoli, at the London Spine Clinic, is expert in these matters.
+Dr Tavakkoli, at the London Spine Clinic, is an expert in these matters.

 Treatments vary from simple medication advice, knowing how to make the best out of the drugs available, through a range of strategies aimed at working with the pain, to minimize its impact on the patients’ lifestyle, but to keep it under control.
 These techniques are often bundled together as “pain management”.
 With severe problems, or pain limiting activities, a variety of devices can be used, such as TENS machines (to mask pain), supporting belts or braces to take pressure off the injured areas or other options may be needed.